LindaOjo/Lindaojo.com/content/blog/articles/Introduction-to-http-cookies.md

 ```

 <strong>Note:</strong> when deleting a cookie and you are not relying on the default attributes, you must pass the exact same path and domain attributes that were used to set the cookie.
-let us set and delete a cookie valid to the path of the current page as an example.
+Let us set and delete a cookie valid to the path of the current page as an example.

 ```js
 Cookies.set('direction', 'north', { path: '' });
 Cookies.remove('direction'); // fail!
 Cookies.remove('direction', { path: '' }); // removed!
 ```

+That's a wrap!
+This is a simple introduction to HTTPS Cookies,I trust you learnt a lot.